gred0216/komica_save_file/README.md

 Save picture or uploaded file from [komica](https://komica.org/)

-Every file on the current page will be download to a new folder under current working directory
+Every file on the current page will be download to a new folder under default download directory

 Folder naming rule: board-name_index/thread-number_localtime